 Personally, I would have also given the players a copy of one of the original 5* operatives, as well as a new and unique outfit for them.

-(Probably Lyfe - Wild Hunt, as Lyfe is the poster-child of the game, and Wild Hunt is a very versatile operative, but she is also very weak by modern meta standards.)
+(Probably Lyfe - Wild Hunt, as Lyfe is the poster-child of the game, and Wild Hunt is a fun and versatile operative, but she is also pretty weak by modern meta standards.)

 Being for one of the weaker 5* operatives means that experienced players would still want to buy outfits for the stronger operatives they'd like use, whereas it would be a good gesture towards newer players, without really affecting what they will end up using at endgame.